 Be a location scout for your health.
 If you’re running, map out a route that you think is safe and familiar.
 With FLONASE, you can enjoy an outdoor workout just about anywhere.
 However, if you’d like to be extra cautious, try to avoid fields and trees as they can irritate your allergies.2

 Factor in the weather when choosing when you exercise.
 Wind carries pollen and mold through the air, so windy days may not be the best days to be active.
 Getting out there after a nice rain shower could be a good idea as rain dampens pollen.3

 The right gear is essential when working out with allergies.
-To help when outdoors, wear glasses that wrap around your head.
+To help prevent itchy, watery eyes when outdoors, wear glasses that wrap around your head.
 It’s an easy way to stay protected while on the go.
 A hat is a great choice too.
 Not only does it help keep allergens out of your hair, but it reduces the amount of pollen you can transfer to other things like furniture, bedding, or clothing.4

 KEEP IT OUTSIDE

 To help avoid transporting pollen inside your home, remove your shoes outside.
 Toss the clothes you just wore in the washer, and take a shower.
 Showering removes built up pollen and additional particles from your skin and hair.